xtuml/mc/doc/notes/10247_mcenhance/10247_mcenhance_ant.md

 4.1.2 Non-timer event queues shall be fully serviced ("drained") between interrogations of the ticking timer queue.
 Thus, all state machines will quiesce between successive timer expirations.
+4.1.3
-4.1.3 When reading the value of the clock (`TIM::current_clock`), the return will be a value derived from timers in the ticking timer queue.
+When the real-time clock is accessed (`TIM::current_clock`), the return value is derived from timers in the ticking timer queue.
 4.1.4 A marking shall be supplied to select between the existing _wall clock_ mode of time and the new _simulated time_ mode.

 4.2 State Save
-4.2.1 The state save API and functionality shall be supplied through a modeled external entity (EE).
+4.2.1 The state save API and functionality shall be supplied through a modeled external entity (EE) which has bridges accessible at the model level and from hand-written code.
 4.2.1.1 A bridge shall be supplied to trigger a state save to occur.
 4.2.1.2 A bridge shall be supplied to read state save data.
-4.2.2 A program separate from and co-dependent with the application shall be used to convert state save data into a human readable form.
+4.2.2 A program separate from and codependent with the application shall be used to convert state save data into a human readable form.
 4.2.2.1 The formatting program shall be generated together with the application.
-4.2.2.2 The formatting program shall convert a binary state save file into human readable text.
 4.2.2.3 The format of the human readable state data shall be comma separated values with one element per line consisting of strings identifying the element traced.
 4.2.3 State Save Data
 4.2.3.1 A state save contains encoded information representing the `current_state` of each running state machine in the model.
-The `current_state` is identified with component, class and instance integer keys.
-4.2.3.3 A state save contains encoded information representing the events of the event queues.
+4.2.3.3 A state save contains encoded information representing the sequences of events on the event queues excluding the parameters.
 4.2.4 A marking shall be supplied to enable and configure the state save feature.
 4.2.4.1 The size of the buffer allocated for state save shall be configured